niko-renko/initns/docs/subsystems/kbd-ctl.md

 2. Under `state->lock`, if there is a running instance, `set_frozen_cgroup(state->instance, 1)` — pause it so the host shell gets exclusive access to the console.

 There is no hotkey for the reverse direction; the host exits VT63 by running `initns run <instance>` or `initns stop <instance>`.

+### Why a single thread

+The previous design spawned one pthread per keyboard with a nonblocking `read` loop per thread — that pegged one CPU per keyboard at idle and could never see a chord split across two keyboards.
+The single-thread epoll design makes CPU at idle ~0%, gives one shared modifier state, and removes a whole class of per-thread lifetime bugs.

 ## `ctl/ctl.c` — spawning the shell